Close×

 We reserve the right to refuse to transport any baggage exceeding the weight limit of 20 kilograms, both at the start of and during the journey.

-You must place your bike in a transport box before going to the airport to check in.
+You must pack your bike in a shipping box before arriving at the airport to check in.
 Please note that bike boxes are not available at the airport.
-The transport box must contain only the bike and its accessories (helmet, lock, water bottle, cycling shoes).
+The shipping box must contain only the bike and its accessories (helmet, lock, water bottle, cycling shoes).
 Airlines reserve the right to open the box at check-in to verify its contents.
-Any contents other than the bike and its accessories are prohibited (clothing, food, etc.).
+Any items other than the bicycle and its accessories are prohibited (clothing, food, etc.).

 We prefer cardboard boxes and semi-rigid boxes (rather than rigid boxes and bags).
-Since these boxes will be transported throughout the trip, in anticipation of the return flight, this type of packaging will allow us to manage the space inside our truck more efficiently.
-In the event of a surplus of rigid boxes or bags, we will have to drop them off at the first hotel upon arrival at our destination during a loop trip.
-During a linear trip, they will be shipped from point A to point B.
+Since these boxes will be transported throughout the entire trip—including on the return flight—this type of packaging will allow us to manage the space inside our truck more efficiently.
+In the event of a surplus of rigid boxes or bags, during a so-called loop trip, we will need to drop them off at the first hotel upon arrival at the destination.
+During a so-called linear trip, they will be shipped from point A to point B.

-- If you are traveling with a tandem bike, a quetzal bike, or any other atypical bike, or if you are traveling with a box or hard case, please indicate this on the "Traveler Registration" form.
+• If you are traveling on a tandem bike, a Quetzal, or any other non-standard bike, or if you are traveling with a box or a hard-sided bag, please indicate this on the “Passenger Registration” form.

-Important note regarding bike box weight: Vélo Québec Voyages limits the weight ofthe box, including the bike, to 23 kg, even if the airline's weight limit differs from ours.
-Please note that any excess weight over the limit allowed by the airline is at the traveler's expense.
+Important note regarding the weight of the bike box: Vélo Québec Voyages limits the weight of the box, including the bike, to 23 kg, even if the airline’s weight limit differs from ours.
+Please note that any excess weight beyond the airline’s limit is the traveler’s responsibility.
 For more information, visit the website of the airline you are traveling with.

 Passport and plane ticket

-Your airline ticket is issued based on the information appearing on your invoice.
+Your airline ticket is issued based on the information listed on your invoice.

-- If the name on your invoice does not match the name on your passport, please contact us immediately so that we can make the necessary changes.
-A fee will be charged for issuing a new ticket.
+• If the name on your invoice does not match the name on your passport, please contact us immediately so we can make the necessary changes.
+A fee applies for issuing a new airline ticket.

-- A word of advice: photocopy your passport and airline ticket, and avoid keeping the documents and their copies in the same place.
-If you ever lose your passport, you'll be glad you took this precaution.
+• Here’s a tip: make photocopies of your passport and plane ticket, and avoid keeping the originals and copies in the same place.
+If you ever lose your passport, you’ll be glad you took this precaution.

-- For more information on passports and entry requirements for different countries, please consult the current information on theGovernment of Canada website.
+• For more information about passports and entry requirements for different countries, please refer to the current information on theGovernment of Canada’s website.

 Check-in at Montreal-Trudeau Airport on the day of departure

-- You must check in at the check-in counter of the airline you are traveling with 3 hours before the departure time indicated on your ticket.
-It is your responsibility to check flight times within 24 hours prior to departure.
+• You must check in at the check-in counter of the airline you are traveling with 3 hours before the departure time listed on your ticket.
+It is your responsibility to verify your flight times within 24 hours of departure.

-- When checking in, specify that you are part of the Vélo Québec Voyages group.
-Before leaving your luggage and bike box (if applicable), make sure they are clearly labeled.
-For details on bike boarding procedures, consult your airline's specific information.
+• When you check in, please mention that you are part of the Vélo Québec Voyages group.
+Before checking your luggage and bike box (if applicable), make sure they are clearly labeled.
+For details on how to check in your bike, please refer to the specific guidelines provided by your airline.

-You must check your bicycle at the same time as your baggage on the day of departure at the Air Transat counter.
+You must check your bicycle at the same time as your luggage on the day of departure at the Air Transat counter.

 Advance seat selection

-You can select your seat when you purchase your package.
-You must let us know so that we can forward your information to Air Transat and provide you with the group file number.
-You can then contact Air Transat's Information and Seat Selection Center (1-877-872-6728).
-Please note that there is a fee for this service, payable by credit card only.
-When you call, please have the following information ready: your file number, the date and number of your departure and return flights, your departure location and destination, and your credit card.
+You can select your seat as soon as you purchase your package.
+You must let us know so that we can forward your information to Air Transat and provide you with the group booking reference number.
+You can then contact the Air Transat Information and Seat Selection Center (1-877-872-6728).
+Please note that a fee applies for this service, payable by credit card only.
+When you call, please have the following information ready: your file number, the dates and flight numbers for your outbound and return flights, your departure city and destination, and your credit card.

-Air Transat invites you to chooseOption Plus, an Economy Class service option offering a host of privileges and priority services.
-To learn more and reserve Option Plus, call Air Transat's Information and Seat Selection Center.
+Air Transat invites you to chooseOption Plus, an Economy Class service option that offers a wide range of perks and priority services.
+To learn more and book Option Plus, call the Air Transat Information and Seat Selection Centre.

 Information and Seat Selection Center: 1-877-872-6728 or 514-636-3630

-You must check in your bike at the same time as your luggage on the day of departure at the airline counter.
-Payment for the transport of your bike will be made at the check-in counter.
-This information will be provided to you when you book your package.
+You must check in your bicycle at the same time as your luggage on the day of departure at the airline counter.
+Payment for the transport of your bicycle will be processed at the check-in counter.
+You will receive this information when you book your package.

 Advance seat selection

-It is not possible to select a seat in advance.
-Your seat will be assigned when you check in at the airport.
+You cannot select a seat in advance.
+Your seat will be assigned to you when you check in at the airport.

 Upgrade

 Upgrades are available for an additional fee.
-Please ask our advisors for more information.
+Please contact our advisors for more information.

-- You leave the hotel before 10 a.m., leaving your luggage with the luggage truck.
+• Please check out of the hotel by 10 a.m. and leave your luggage with the luggage truck.

-- You set off at a time and pace that suits you.
-You have detailed maps and itineraries for the route, including the towns and villages on the itinerary.
+• You can set out whenever and at whatever pace suits you.
+You’ll have detailed maps and an itinerary for the route, including the towns and villages you’ll be visiting.

-- You can eat lunch wherever and whenever you want.
-For some destinations, when a lunch box is included, it is given to you in the morning when you leave, which is why it is useful to have a bag.
+• You can have lunch wherever and whenever you like.
+For certain destinations, if a “lunch box” is included, it will be given to you in the morning when you depart, which is why it’s a good idea to bring a bag.

-- When you arrive at the stage town, your luggage will be waiting for you at the hotel, where rooms are generally available between 3 p.m. and 4 p.m.
+• When you arrive at your stopover city, your luggage will be waiting for you at the hotel, where rooms are generally available between 3:00 p.m. and 4:00 p.m.

-- Dinners included in the package are served at the hotel or at a nearby restaurant.
-They include an appetizer, main course, and dessert.
-Alcoholic and non-alcoholic beverages are not included.
+• The dinners included in the package are served at the hotel or at a nearby restaurant.
+They include an appetizer, a main course, and dessert.
+Beverages, both alcoholic and non-alcoholic, are not included.

-You will share your room with the person accompanying you.
+You will share a room with your travel companion.
 If you are traveling alone, we will pair you with someone of the same gender.
-Depending on the city and the number of participants on the trip, the group may be accommodated in one or two hotels.
+Depending on the city and the number of participants, the group may be accommodated in one or two hotels.

-When leaving the hotel, we ask that you return your key to the front desk and settle any charges for products and services purchased at the hotel (e.g., telephone calls, minibar).
+When checking out of the hotel, please return your key to the front desk and settle any charges for items and services purchased at the hotel (e.g., phone calls, minibar).

-If you plan on not staying at the hotel on certain nights during your trip, please always inform the guide so that no one worries.
+If you plan to skip staying at the hotel on certain nights during your trip, please be sure to let the guide know so that no one gets worried.

 Please note that in Europe, rooms are generally smaller than in North America.

 What about your bike?
-It will spend the night in your room or in a secure area provided for this purpose.
-We recommend that you lock it up at all times.
+It will spend the night in your room or in a secure area designated for that purpose.
+We recommend that you keep it locked at all times.

-We recommend that you have your bike fully serviced before you set off.
-A bike in good condition is the first guarantee of a successful trip.
+We recommend that you have your bike thoroughly serviced before you set off.
+A bike in good condition is the first step toward a successful trip.

-For minor issues (adjustments, flat tires, etc.), the guide will be able to assist you and get you back on the road.
-You can reach them by phone at any time so that they can help you out or, in the event of a major breakdown, take you to the nearest bike shop.
+For minor issues (adjustments, flat tires, etc.), the guide will be able to help you out and get you back on the road when they pass by.
+You can reach them by phone at any time so they can assist you or, in the event of a major breakdown, take you to the nearest bike shop.

-That said, nothing beats autonomy if you want to get back on the road in a matter of minutes!
-For a list of basic parts and tools to take with you, see the section"Packing and checklist ↑."
+That said, nothing beats having everything you need on hand if you want to get back on the road in just a few minutes!
+For a list of essential parts and tools to bring along, see the“Packing Checklist ↑” section.

-If you are unable to complete the day's ride due to fatigue, illness, or a major mechanical problem, the support vehicle will transport you and your bike to the next stage town.
+If you are unable to complete the day’s stage due to fatigue, illness, or a major mechanical issue, the support vehicle will transport you and your bike to the next stage town.

-The Vélo Québec Voyages professional guide is your point of contact throughout your trip.
-Whether you have questions or need advice on suggested itineraries, hotels, meal planning, luggage transport, mechanical needs, road support, etc., your guide is Vélo Québec Voyages' representative in the field.
+Your Vélo Québec Voyages professional guide is your point of contact throughout your trip.
+Whether you have questions or need advice about the suggested itineraries, accommodations, meal planning, luggage transport, mechanical assistance, on-the-road support, and more, your guide is Vélo Québec Voyages’ representative on the ground.
 They are attentive to your needs and expectations.

 Using a GPS and GPX data

-When you made your reservation, you received instructions on how to import the GPX data into your GPS device, as well as two days' worth of data so you can test everything out.
+When you made your reservation, you received instructions on how to import the GPX data into your GPS, along with two days’ worth of data so you can test everything out.
 Please note that the complete GPX data for your trip will be emailed to you 24 to 48 hours before your departure.

 Destinations